Multi-Architecture Multi-Expert Diffusion Models: Introduction

 To this end, we propose to assign different models with \textbf{different architectures} for each different time-step interval, whose base operations vary according to their respective frequency ranges, which we dub \textbf{Multi-architecturE Multi-Expert diffusion models (MEME)} (Fig.~\ref{subfig:MEME_vis}).
-Specifically, we leverage the recent insights from \cite{d2021convit,dai2021coatnet,park2022how,si2022inception,wu2021cvt,dosovitskiy2021an} that convolutions are advantageous for handling high-frequency components ($t \sim 0$), while multi-head self-attention (MHSA) excels in processing low-frequency components ($t \sim T$).
-However, naively placing two different architectures in different time-step intervals would be suboptimal because the features are inherently a combination of high- and low-frequency components~\cite{d2021convit,si2022inception,park2022how}.
+Specifically, we leverage the property that convolutions are advantageous for handling high-frequency components ($t \sim 0$), while multi-head self-attention (MHSA) excels in processing low-frequency components ($t \sim T$)~\cite{d2021convit,dai2021coatnet,park2022how,si2022inception}.
+However, a naive hard-shuffling of convolution and MHSA at different time intervals would be suboptimal because the features are inherently a combination of high- and low-frequency components~\cite{d2021convit,si2022inception}.

-In order to better adapt to such a complex distribution of frequency-specific components, we propose a more flexible denoiser architecture called \textbf{iU-Net}, which incorporates an iFormer~\cite{si2022inception} block that allows for adjusting the channel-wise balance ratio between the convolution operations and MHSA operations.
+In order to better adapt to such frequency-specific components, we propose a more flexible denoiser architecture called \textbf{iU-Net}, which incorporates an iFormer~\cite{si2022inception} block that allows for adjusting the channel-wise balance ratio between the convolution operations and MHSA operations.
 We take advantage of the characteristic of diffusion models we discovered that first recover low-frequency components during the denoising process and gradually add high-frequency features.
 Consequently, we configure each architecture to have a different proportion of MHSA, effectively tailoring each architecture to suit the distinct requirements at different time-step intervals of the diffusion process.

 We further explore methods for effectively assigning focus on specific time-step intervals to our flexible iU-Net.
 Specifically, we identify a soft interval assignment strategy for the multi-expert models that prefers a soft division over a hard segmentation.
 This strategy allows the experts assigned to intervals closer to $T$ to have more chance to be trained with the entire time-step, which prevents excessive exposure to meaningless noises at the time-step $t \sim T$.